What Is llms.txt?

 If your documentation, policies, or product details are not machine retrievable, you are functionally invisible to the growing ecosystem of AI answer engines, coding copilots, and research tools that millions of people already rely on.

-2. Your content will be misrepresented
+2. Your content can be misrepresented

 - Pull old documentation versions from deep URLs